-- The main reason they’re so easy is because they don’t require any baking.
+The main reason these protein balls are so easy is because they don’t require any baking.
 No preheating the oven and no waiting for them to bake to finish up.

-- Any morning workout friends?
-That’s the time of day I like to get my workouts in and it’s usually pretty early.
-I don’t ever want to make an entire meal before I head out that early so an easy protein ball to tide me over is perfect.
+- Pre-post workout: I don’t ever want to make an entire meal before I head out early for a workout so an easy protein ball to tide me over is perfect.
 It also gives you protein and carbs to drive better performance.
 Aka lift heavier and run faster.

-- Anyone else need an afternoon pick-me-up?
-Right around 3pm is when my stomach starts rumbling and I need something delicious to wake me up and push me through the last couple hours.
+- Afternoon pick-me-up: Right around 3pm is when my stomach starts rumbling and I need something delicious to wake me up and push me through the last couple hours.
 This recipe will work wonders.